logo

 https://cps.edu//Pages/home.aspx

 CPS hires two types of substitutes: day-to-day subs, who fill in on an as-needed/as-available basis, and full-time subs, known as CPS Core Cadres.
-CPS Core Cadres substitute teachers are typically full-time (at least three days per week) in the same school, and may receive long-term monthly assignments.
+CPS Core Cadre substitute teachers are typically full-time (at least three days per week) in the same school, and may receive long-term monthly assignments.
 You can read more about these opportunities on the CPS website.

 Private and Charter School Teacher Requirements in Chicago